DAGIS (Increased Health and Wellbeing in Early Education and School Children) is a research project on Finnish preschool and school children.

-- To improve EBRBs of children.
+- for promoting healthy EBRBs of children.

 Timetable and Methods of Study